3 steps to connect Roku to your VPN:

 Most routers support VPN connections, but some don’t.
 To find out whether your router has VPN functionality, check the manufacturer’s website or your router’s manual.

 In case the router you have doesn’t support VPNs, you have a couple of options:

 - Install a new firmware (DD-WRT or Tomato) that flashes a VPN.

 You can find a comprehensive firmware guide on our blog that explains how to set up a VPN on a router.
 I highly recommend you do this so you can enjoy the VPN benefits on all of your home devices.

 Solution B: set up a virtual router with a VPN

-To set up a virtual router with a VPN, you’ll need a Windows 10 laptop and patience for six simple steps.
+To set up a virtual router with a VPN, you’ll need a Windows 10 laptop and some patience.

 Disclaimer: This method only works on Windows.
 A Mac cannot share and receive WiFi simultaneously unless it’s using the L2TP/IPSec protocol.
 L2TP/IPSec is outdated and obsolete, and Surfshark does not offer it among its VPN protocols.